polytope-labs/hyperbridge/modules/ismp/pallets/pallet/README.md

 * `handle_unsigned` Unsigned variant for handling incoming messages, enabled by `feature = ["unsigned"]`
 * `create_consensus_client` - Handles creation of various properties for a particular consensus client.
 Can only be called by the `AdminOrigin`.
 * `update_consensus_state` - Updates consensus client properties in storage.
 Can only be called by the `AdminOrigin`.
+* `fund_message` - In cases where the initially provided relayer fees have now become insufficient, due to a transaction fee spike on the destination chain.
+Allows a user to add more funds to the request to be used for delivery and execution.
+Should never be called on a completed request.

 Please refer to the [`Call`](https://docs.rs/pallet-ismp/latest/pallet-ismp/pallet/enum.Call.html) enum and its associated